xinjie-liu/AutoEncodingBayesianInverseGames.jl/README.md

 DrivingExample.train_generative_model_with_driving_data()
 ```

-The generated objects will be stored in the `data\` folder
+The generated objects will be stored in the `data/` folder

 ## Cite this work